Shared Health Record (EN)

 Regs. via eMIS

-The unique health ID is a digital process for identifying each citizen, which will assist all healthcare providers and institutions in identifying the same individual and providing services.
+Unique Health ID is a process of digitally identifying every citizen of all age groups, which will help all healthcare providers and institutions identify the same person and provide services.
 A health card containing this ID number will be issued to the citizen.

 Since all their medical history, medical records, and investigation reports are stored electronically, the citizen and their healthcare providers can repeatedly access them, significantly reducing hassle, time, and cost.
 There will be no need to maintain and carry paper files for medical history, records, and investigation reports.
 Ensuring the availability and transparency of all information will improve the relationship between the patient and the doctor, increasing trust in the healthcare system.
 Both the patient and the doctor will be safer in medicolegal matters.